Inside: Teaching job interview tips from our teacher community!

 - How well you collaborate with other teachers

 - Ways you differentiate your instruction to reach all learners

 - How you utilize technology in the classroom

 - How would you contribute to our PLC or school community

-Be prepared for how you will answer these questions, keeping in mind the school policies, procedures and community at the you are interviewing at.
+Be prepared for how you will answer these questions, keeping in mind the school policies, procedures, and community at the school you are interviewing at.

 Show your teaching knowledge and experiences

-“Reference educational text when you can, like an oldie but a goodie is the Wong’s book First Days of School, since it refers to a lot of management practices.”
+“Reference educational text when you can.
+An oldie but goodie is Wong’s book First Days of School since it refers to a lot of management practices.”